samulen/Auto-email-reminder-excel/README.md

 OVERVIEW
 This VBA script reads one excel sheet and, for every row, sends a reminder email in case the date contained in two columns is past and an email has not yet been sent.
+The script in this version can only be manually executed, even though the purpose is to have it scheduled.
+This can be done using the VBA Workbook_Open() event, combined with the OS task scheduler.

 Specifically:
 For every row,